adaapp/primers-portfolio-e457/README.md

 As std:: uses the whole standard library, this would arise the possibility for a naming conflict to occur in an upgraded C++ version.

+---

 ### Primer 2 - Self-service Checkout
+The self-service checkout primer required the user to enter the quantity of the item and then the console would prompt the user to enter the item's price.
+Moreover, the self-service checkout would be completed when the user enters zero.
+The price would total to include the shopping tax.

+To help complete this challenge I needed to break the overall problem down into the following main tasks:

+* A while loop to repeat the question after user input
+* The data type for the item and quantity variable
+* The item variable had to be a float to represent a price.
+For example, £3.99 is a float.
+* The quantity variable had to be an integer
+* The user input has to be a float
+* Create an exit condition from the loop when zero is entered

+The biggest challenge with primer 2 was to ensure the while loop created.

+include <iomanip>  //setprecision method to occur for rounding to 2 decimal places

 ### Primer 3 - Password complexity checker

+significance of header files in C++ refactoring and purpose is to break the code check if a string contains an isdigit is alpha

+naming conventions for functions and variables